-Q. What is the first insurance premium tax report on which the state tax credit can be applied?
+Q. Can the state tax credit be taken against business franchise or insurance premium tax?
+What is the first insurance premium tax report on which the state tax credit can be applied?

-Q: How have recent federal changes to the tax code affected the Federal Rehabilitation Tax Incentives programs?
+Q: How have 2017 federal changes to the tax code affected the Federal Rehabilitation Tax Incentives programs?

 On December 22, 2017, Public Law No: 115-97 (Pub.
 L. 115-97) was signed and enacted, amending the Internal Revenue Code to reduce tax rates and modify policies, credits, and deductions for individuals and businesses.
 Pub.
 L. 115-97 (Sec.
 13402) modifies the 20% Historic Rehabilitation Tax Credit as well as provides certain transition rules.
 These and other changes to the Internal Revenue Code may affect a taxpayer's ability to use of the 20% Historic Tax Credit.
 Pub.
 L. 115-97 also repeals the 10% Rehabilitation Tax Credit for non-historic buildings.
 The text of Pub.
 L. 115-97 is available at www.congress.gov.

 Applicants requesting historic preservation certifications by the National Park Service as well as others interested in the use of these tax credits are strongly advised to consult an accountant, tax attorney, or other professional tax adviser, legal counsel, or the Internal Revenue Service regarding the changes to the Internal Revenue Code related to Pub.
 L. 115-97.

 Q: How do 2021 Texas legislative changes affect eligibility for the state tax credit?

 A: Texas House Bill 3777 was enacted in the 2021 legislative session, and went into effect on January 1, 2022.